chriscerie/campus-maps/README.md

 Screen Shot 2021-04-08 at 7.03.52 PM![image](https://user-images.githubusercontent.com/46038043/114118579-dffb2e00-989d-11eb-8ffb-b53dd417a0b8.png)

-The next step to setup the "client_id" for your app!
-TODO TODO TODO
+The next step to setup the "client_id" for your app in the ".env".
+Go to this link: https://console.cloud.google.com/apis/credentials and create a project.
+In the OAuth consent screen, you should set the user type to "external."
+Now go ahead to the "credentials" screen and add a new "OAuth Client ID."

+**When adding an "OAuth Client ID," add it for a "web application" and remember to set the "Authorized JavaScript origins" and "Authorized redirect URIs" to "http://localhost:3000" and "https://localhost:3000".**

+In your folder, copy a file called ".env.SAMPLE" into ".env".
+Finally add your "client_id" into your ".env" file and do "npm run start".
+You should now have the React app running locally on your computer!

 # Deploying

 Now that you have the .env file setup and your app is identical to "https://react-google-auth-starter.herokuapp.com/," you are finally ready to deploy your app to the World Wide Web!

-TODO TODO TODO
+Go to "https://www.heroku.com/", which is a **FREE** cloud platform to host your app to the web.
+Click create new project.
+Name it.
+Then go to the settings.
+In "Config Vars", add a key called "REACT_APP_AUTH_CLIENT_ID" with a key value of your "client_id".
+Make sure that you committed and pushed your changes onto your github repo.
+Link the github repo and deploy it.

+**Remember to add the name of your app on website into "Authorized JavaScript origins" and "Authorized redirect URIs" of your OAuth consent screen!**

+You are now done to go!

 # General Setup and Tips